temporalio/documentation/docs/server/production-deploy.md

 At a high level, you will want to track these 3 categories of metrics:

 - **Service metrics**: For each request made by the service handler we emit `service_requests`, `service_errors`, and `service_latency` metrics with `type`, `operation`, and `namespace` tags.
   This gives you basic visibility into service usage and allows you to look at request rates across services, namespaces and even operations.
 - **Persistence metrics**: The Server emits `persistence_requests`, `persistence_errors` and `persistence_latency` metrics for each persistence operation.
   These metrics include the `operation` tag such that you can get the request rates, error rates or latencies per operation.
   These are super useful in identifying issues caused by the database.
 - **Workflow stats**: The Server also emits counters on Workflows complete.
   These are useful in getting overall stats about Workflow completions.
   Use `workflow_success`, `workflow_failed`, `workflow_timeout`, `workflow_terminate` and `workflow_cancel` counters for each type of Workflow completion.
   They are also include the `namespace` tag.
   Additional information is available in [this forum post](https://community.temporal.io/t/metrics-for-monitoring-server-performance/536/3).

+## Server limits

+Running into limits can cause unexpected failures, so be mindful when you design your systems.
+Here is a comprehensive list of all the hard (error) / soft (warn) server limits relevant to operating Temporal:

+- **GRPC**: GRPC has 4MB size limit ([per each message received](https://github.com/grpc/grpc/blob/v1.36.2/include/grpc/impl/codegen/grpc_types.h#L466))
+- **Event Batch Size**: The `DefaultTransactionSizeLimit` limit is [4MB](https://github.com/temporalio/temporal/pull/1363) - this is the largest transaction size we allow for event histories to be persisted.
+  - This is configurable with `TransactionSizeLimit`, if you know what you are doing.
+- **Blob size limit**: For incoming payloads, [we warn at 512KB and error at 2MB](https://github.com/temporalio/temporal/blob/v1.7.0/service/frontend/service.go#L133-L134).
+  - This is configurable with [`BlobSizeLimitError` and `BlobSizeLimitWarn`](https://github.com/temporalio/temporal/blob/v1.7.0/service/history/configs/config.go#L378-L379), if you know what you are doing.
+- **History total size limit**: We warn at 10MB and error at 50mb (leading to terminated workflow)
+  - This is configurable with [`HistorySizeLimitError` and `HistorySizeLimitWarn`](https://github.com/temporalio/temporal/blob/v1.7.0/service/history/configs/config.go#L380-L381), if you know what you are doing.
+- **History total count limit**: We warn at 10,000 events and error at 50,000 events (leading to terminated workflow)
+  - This is configurable with [`HistoryCountLimitError` and `HistoryCountLimitWarn`](https://github.com/temporalio/temporal/blob/v1.7.0/service/history/configs/config.go#L382-L383), if you know what you are doing.
+- **Search Attributes**:
+  - **Number of Search Attributes**: max 100
+  - **Single Search Attribute Size**: 2KB
+  - **Total Search Attribute Size**: 40KB
+  - This is configurable with [`SearchAttributesNumberOfKeysLimit`, `SearchAttributesTotalSizeLimit` and `SearchAttributesSizeOfValueLimit`](https://github.com/temporalio/temporal/blob/v1.7.0/service/history/configs/config.go#L440-L442), if you know what you are doing.

 ## Debugging Temporal